AGProjects/python-sipsimple/pypjua/applications/README.txt

 resourcelists.py

-Parses and generates XML documents for constructing resource lists and rls-services documents.
+Parses and generates XML documents for constructing resource lists documents.
 Used for server side storage of presence related buddy lists using XCAP protocol.
-The SIP clients maintains the resource-lists on the XCAP server which provides persisten storage and aggregation point for multiple devices.
+The SIP clients maintain the resource-lists on the XCAP server which provides persisten storage and aggregation point for multiple devices.

+rlsservices.py

+Parses and generates XML documents for constructing rls-services documents.
+Used for delegating presence related works to the server.
+The client build rls-services lists with buddies and instructs the server to subscribe to the sip uris indicated in the lists.
+This way the client can save bandwidth as the server performs the signalling for subscription and collection of notifications and provides consolidated answer to the sip user agent.

 presrules.py